margin-zero/website-03-template/README.md

-# website-03-template
-Photography website based on BOOTSTRAP Carousel - template and example
+# Website template based on BOOTSTRAP's Carousel
+template and example

+This template uses Carousel component from Bootstrap framework as main structure for content. "template" directory consists template with navigation and minimal CSS which you can use as foundation for your website. "example" directory consists example website build on this template.